WardsAuto Fuel Economy Index: 2014 State of the Industry

 WardsAuto released the WardsAuto Fuel Economy Index: 2014 State of the Industry report , which examines average fuel economy of new light vehicles (LVs) sold in the U.S. as measured by the WardsAuto Fuel Economy Index (FEI), in comparison with prior periods back to Q4 2007, the Index Base Period (IBP) .

 The report finds that the average fuel economy of new light vehicles rose to a record high of 24.7 MPG in 2013, reflecting continued consumer interest in fuel efficient vehicles across segments, as well as the growing availability of increasingly efficient vehicles.

-The report features data from the WardsAuto Fuel Economy Index, which uses model-line LV sales, engine installation rates and EPA window-sticker fuel economy rankings to calculate relative average fuel economy of across brands, segments and power types.
+The WardsAuto Fuel Economy Index (FEI) uses model-line LV sales, engine installation rates and EPA window-sticker fuel economy rankings to calculate relative average fuel economy across brands, segments and power types.

-The 2012 results also represent a 14.3% improvement over the index rating established in Q4 2007, the Index Base Period (IBP).
+The 2013 results also represent an 18.2% improvement over the index rating established in Q4 2007, the Index Base Period (IBP).

 WardsAuto is a world-leading provider of auto industry news, data and analysis, having served the industry's information needs for more than 85 years.
 WardsAuto World is a monthly magazine serving automotive professionals around the world.
 The twice-monthly newsletter WardsAuto Engine & Technology Update provides analysis of engineering advancements and technical issues.
 WardsAuto.com is an online subscription service delivering all the industry